DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 ## Share Values Between Plugins

 We see our select box, but it does nothing.
 The next step we should perform is to add items to our select box.
 These items should represent unique values of a particular column by which we want to filter our grid.
 The `ToolbarFilter` plugin represents a UI [plugin](./plugin-overview.md).
 This plugin should only render content based on provided data.
 But it should not manipulate the Grid's state or modify data.
 For this task, we need to implement an extra plugin called [state management](./plugin-overview.md) plugin.

+The UI and state plugin separation is optional.
+In fact we can implement all logic in our UI plugin.
+However, this separation makes plugins more flexible and maintanable.

-This plugin will prepare all necessary information for our `ToolbarFilter` plugin.
+Our new state plugin will prepare all necessary information for our `ToolbarFilter` plugin.
 Let's name it `ToolbarFilterState`.
 So, add a new `toolbar-filter-state.js` file to the `plugins` folder of our project and implement the logic of a new plugin in it.

 *file toolbar-filter-state.js:*
 ```jsx